splishy-splash/RE-scripts/README.md

 # RE-scripts
-a small curation of created/stolen scripts for reverse engineering
+A small curation of scripts for reverse engineering.